aayushsaw/beyondchats-content-manager/README.md

 ### **Core Features:**
 *   **Premium UI**: Glass-morphism effects, smooth staggered animations, and a clean "BeyondChats" inspired color palette.
+*   **Comprehensive Scraper**: Advanced web scraping system that dynamically discovers and collects all articles from BeyondChats blog (93+ articles) with automatic pagination handling.
+*   **Real Data Only**: No mock or sample data - all content is scraped directly from the source website with proper error handling and duplicate prevention.
 *   **Robust Scraper**: Handles Google's bot protection with fallback mechanisms to ensure the automation always succeeds.
 *   **Interactive Modal**: Click any article to view the "AI Insights" and citations in a detailed modal view.
 *   **Responsive Design**: Fully optimized for mobile and desktop screens.